dcoldeira/Embedded_Linux/README.md

 [3 - MenuFunctions.cpp](https://github.com/dcoldeira/Cpp/blob/master/MenuFunctions.cpp)

-**This program does exactly as the Menu program above but it has been programmed in terms of functions, everything now is a function **
+**This program does exactly as the Menu program above does but it has been programmed in terms of functions**

-This program is a bit more advanced than the Menu program as everything it performs is defined within functions, these functions are called from a Switch statement this time which controls the menu options inside the main() function.
+This program is a bit more advanced than the Menu program as everything it performs is defined within functions, these functions are called from a Switch statement this time which controls the menu options inside the main() function calling all the other different functions.
+This program, as all the program here really, are only to show the programmer knowledges on particular topics in c++, in this case, functions.